The guide to buying in NYC

 What can Peter do for you?

 Navigating the evolving landscape of buyer’s representation can feel complex, but with the right expertise, it becomes a true strategic advantage.
 Peter Comitini guides buyers through every step, offering clarity and ensuring that your interests are protected.
 Every client relationship begins with a conversation to understand your unique needs and goals.
-If you’re considering your next move, Peter is here to guide you through every step, ensuring a seamless and successful transaction.
 Schedule a buyer's consultation without cost or obligation to learn more about how we can help.
 As new rules reshape commission practices, understanding your options for buyer representation is more essential than ever.
-Whether you’re a first-time buyer or an experienced investor, our team’s commitment to quality service and data-driven insights provides unmatched support.
+Whether you’re a first-time buyer or an experienced investor, our commitment to quality service and data-driven insights provides unmatched support.

 The "co" refers to cooperation between brokerages to share their exclusive listings, property information, and commissions.
 The traditional "open co-brokerage model, as described here by The New York Times, is familiar to most and where sellers generally covered all agents’ fees.
 However, today’s evolving structure empowers sellers to potentially pass along some or all of these costs to buyers.
 It creates new complexity and variables which both sides of the transaction must carefully consider. consider.
 To understand better how this may affect you as a buyer, consider booking a free buyer's consultation.